Air Force Wounded Warrior (AFW2) Program

 Each state has a state employment assistance agency; separatees or retirees can contact their respective state Veteran’s Service Organizations for more information.
 Also visit the

-Empowerment in Transition web pages for other resources.
+Empowerment in Transition web page for more information.

 If you are interested in pursuing education after you transition not only can you utilize your Post 9-11 but the VA has a great program called the Vocational Rehabilitation Educational Program that may benefit you.
 Below are some additional resources; review the Education Fact Sheet.